Weet u zeker dat u dit item wilt verwijderen uit uw lijst met bewaarde producten?

 That’s the theory but in reality, songs that remind you of summer are highly personal.
 It can be dictated by circumstances, emotions and even age, as our favourite music often comes from a time in our teens when we had more malleable brains and the excess of emotion to go with it.
 Those songs are the ones that matter every summer!

 When I think of a summer song, I think of Ghost Town by the Specials.
 Why?
-Because as a 13-year-old I spent a month at my grandparents in north Cornwall with only the 12-inch of this incredibly dark, melancholy music to entertain me.
+Because as a 13-year-old I spent a month at my grandparents in north Cornwall with only the 12-in of this incredibly dark, melancholy music to entertain me.
 I purchased it in Truro – probably in Woolworths – on the day of release and played it constantly for the rest of my stay.
 And not just Ghost Town, but Why? and Friday Night, Saturday Morning the other two tracks on this remarkable record.
 I know these songs VERY well indeed.

 But search as you might, you are unlikely to find Ghost Town on any Summer playlist (even though it was actually number 1 in the UK for three weeks in the summer of 1981).
 And that got me thinking, how would major summer events and the music that went with them mould an individual’s view on what makes a great summer song?
 It could be based around a month in Cornwall with one record, but what about if it was whole musical movements and seismic cultural events?